mixxxdj/manual/source/chapters/library.rst

   playlist or crate in the sidebar.
 * **Lock/Unlock BPM**: Locks/Unlocks the :term:`BPM` of selected tracks so you
   can't edit them in the track properties.
-If a BPM is locked, a “lock” icon appears next to the tracks BPM.
+If a BPM is locked, a “lock” icon appears next to the track's BPM.
 * **Clear BPM and Beatgrid**: Removes :term:`BPM` and :term:`beatgrid` data of selected tracks from the Mixxx libary.
 After doing this we recommended you :ref:`analyze <library-analyze>` the tracks again.